Monkey Mia: History

 The area was originally gazetted in 1890 and used as a base for the pearling and fishing industries.
 In the 1960s, a fisherman and his wife began feeding bottlenose dolphins when returning with their catch.
 As news of the dolphins coming inshore spread, visitors started to come to see them.
 In 1985, an information centre was built, and in 1988, a special state government grant was provided to develop roads, carparks, and facilities.

-In November 1990, the waters adjoining Monkey Mia were declared a marine park and are managed by the Department of Parks and Wildlife.
+In November 1990, the waters adjoining Monkey Mia were declared a marine park and are managed by the Department of Biodiversity, Conservation and Attractions.

 Since then, more attention has been given to the Aboriginal roots of the area and their knowledge of the local land.
 For visitors, the most visible evidence of this change is the culture walks, where visitors are taught to respect the land.

 Tourism

 Up to 100,000 tourists visit the area each year.
 They come mostly to see the dolphins.